rragundez/PyData/py/README.md

 #Build a Face Recognition System

-These files demonstrate the final system that it will be created at the end of the tutorial.
+These files demonstrate what it will be achieved at the end of the tutorial.
+But in the notebok and with better use of classes.

 ### Adding a new face to the dataset
 To add add new faces to the dataset execute: